-How to view your sound card information using the terminal in Ubuntu 18.04
+How to display your sound card details using the terminal on Ubuntu 22.04

 cat /proc/asound/cards